ttoe-dj/ttoe-dj.github.io/_pages/about.md

 What boundary conditions to apply to in conjunction with the dynamical laws?
 This is a major topic of **quantum cosmology.**

 #### 3. Empirical prescription
-How to derive empirical predictions from the physical theory?
+How to derive empirical predictions given the dynamical laws and bounary condition?
 This question is difficult in quantum physics because of the measurement problem, which is a major topic of **quantum foundations**.

 </details>